Achieving Linear Speedup with ProxSkip in Distributed Stochastic Optimization: Introduction

 \emph{(1) How does ProxSkip behave on non-convex tasks?}

 \emph{(2) Can we establish a linear speedup bound for ProxSkip in the presence of stochastic noise?}

 In this paper, we revisit ProxSkip for distributed stochastic optimization and provide answers to both questions.
-Specifically, we develop a new analysis with a novel proof technique under non-convex, convex, and strongly convex settings.
+Specifically, we develop a new analysis with a novel proof technique under non-convex (N-C), convex (C), and strongly convex (SC) settings.
 Through this analysis, we obtain several new results that are comparable to the bounds of state-of-the-art distributed algorithms while achieving linear speedup bounds.
 We highlight our contributions as follows: \begin{itemize} \item We establish the non-asymptotic convergence rate under stochastic non-convex, convex, and strongly convex settings of ProxSkip for problem \eqref{EQ:Problem1}.
 In particular, we prove that ProxSkip at iteration $T$ converges with rate

-where $\alpha$ is the stepsize of ProxSkip, $\sigma^2$ denotes the variance of the stochastic gradient, $1-\lambda_2$ is a topology-dependent quantity that approaches $0$ for a large and sparse network, $\mu$ is the strongly convex constant, and $a_0$ is a constant that depends on the initialization.
-To the best of our knowledge, it is the first work that establishes the convergence rate of \emph{probabilistic} distributed methods for \emph{non-convex} settings.
-We offer a comparison of convergence rates of ProxSkip for \eqref{EQ:Problem1} in Table \ref{Table-Comparison}.
+where $\sigma^2$ denotes the variance of the stochastic gradient, $\rho:=1-\lambda_2$ is a topology-dependent quantity that approaches $0$ for a large and sparse network, $\chi\geq1$.
+To the best of our knowledge, it is the first work that establishes the convergence rate of distributed method with probabilistic local update for non-convex settings.

 \item We prove that, after enough transient time, the expected communication complexity of ProxSkip is $\mathcal{O}(\nicefrac{p\sigma^2}{n\epsilon^2})$ (or $\tilde{\mathcal{O}}(\nicefrac{p\sigma^2}{n\epsilon})$ for S-CVX), where $\epsilon$ denotes the desired accuracy level, demonstrating that ProxSkip achieves linear speedup with respect to the number of nodes $n$.
 In addition, for the strongly convex setting, we further prove that ProxSkip can achieve linear speedup with \emph{network-independent} stepsizes.
 The proposed new proof technique overcomes the analytical limitations of \cite{ProxSkip,TAMUNA,CompressedScaffnew,LoCoDL,VR-ProxSkip,T-ProxSkip,RandProx}.
 To the best of our knowledge, we prove for the first time that ProxSkip can achieve linear speedup.